 Jumping in your car, blasting the tunes and taking in some epic scenery can be soothing for the soul.
-From craggy coastlines to lush forests and bush, the Capital has a number of drives to hit the road for.
-It’s a great way to get out and about in your own backyard and discover hidden swimming bays, the best flat white in the region or a lookout with a stunning view.
+From craggy coastlines to lush forests and bush, our capital city has a number of drives to hit the road for.
+It’s a great way to get out and about in your own backyard and discover hidden swimming bays, the best flat whites in the region or lookouts with stunning views.

 Here are the top trips to take in and around Wellington.